Whoever loves and understands a garden will find contentment within. Chinese proverb

 Community gardens are managed and maintained with the active participation of the gardeners themselves, rather than tended only by a professional staff.
 Community gardens encourage food production by providing gardeners a place to grow vegetables and other crops.
 To facilitate this, a community garden may be divided into individual plots or tended in a communal fashion, depending on the size and quality of a garden and the members involved.
 Guelph’s community gardens will be managed by volunteers.

-How to apply for a community garden
+How to create a new community garden in my neighbourhood

 Compete the application below and mail it to Community Engagement, Community and Social Services, City of Guelph 1 Carden St. Guelph ON, N1H 3A1.
 Applications must be received by October 31 to begin the selection process for the growing season of the following year.229 kBCommunity garden application 42 kBGuelph Community Garden Application